 Katherine Powers, PhD Associate Director of Undergraduate Studies Department of Psychology Harvard University 220 William James Hall 33 Kirkland Street Cambridge, MA 02138

-1) A cover letter that briefly describes your teaching background, outlines titles and brief descriptions of courses you would be interested in teaching, and comments on any efforts to encourage diversity, inclusion, and belonging.
-2) CV 3) Full statement of teaching interests, including teaching philosophy, goals, methods, and prior experience 4) Evidence of your teaching experience and success, including quantitative and qualitative teaching evaluations 5) Course syllabi 6) At least three letters of recommendation 7) Applicable only for those candidates who have not yet received the PhD: A letter from your advisor confirming that the PhD will be conferred by the expected start date
+1) A cover letter that briefly describes your teaching background, indicates titles and brief descriptions of courses you would be interested in teaching, and comments on any efforts to encourage diversity, inclusion, and belonging.
+2) CV 3) Statement of teaching interests, including teaching philosophy, goals, methods, and prior experience 4) Evidence of teaching experience and success, including quantitative and qualitative teaching evaluations 5) Sample course syllabus.
+This syllabus can reflect a previously taught course, or a proposal for a new course.
+6) At least three letters of recommendation 7) Applicable only for those candidates who have not yet received the PhD: A letter from your advisor confirming that the PhD will be conferred by the expected start date

 Optional materials include: Statement of research interests